 First British person infected with bird flu as UK faces its largest ever outbreak

+First British person infected with bird flu strain as UK faces its largest ever outbreak

-A British person has been infected with bird flu for the first time, the UK Health Security Agency (UKHSA) has confirmed.
+A British person has been infected with a bird flu strain for the first time, the UK Health Security Agency (UKHSA) has confirmed.

 The UK Health Security Agency (UKHSA) said the individual, who lives in the South West of England, was infected after being in "very close, regular contact with a large number of infected birds".